clain4u/Secure-Linux-Server-Catalog-Application/README.md

 This project is licensed only to be used by Udacity FSND mentors.

-## Acknowledgments
+## Acknowledgements

 * The Atom editor , without which the coding is a mess.
-* The whole Udacity batchmates and metors
+* The whole Udacity batch mates and mentors
 * The Linux Mint - the OS I work on.
 * My wife & kids - the great inspiration.